pwtail/wsgi_plus/README.md

 Now, here is the idea - since the app can be a generator.

-- generator yields a special value
+- generator yields a special value, indicating it wants to be suspended
-- we understand it wants to be suspended, switch to processing other requests
+- we switch to processing other requests
-- when it's ready, we continue iterating on it
+- when the generator is ready, we continue iterating on it

 ### Implementation: yielding a Future